 The upside potential with UBP is significant, particularly for SaaS products that produce value each time a customer uses it (and if they continue improving over time).
-Gardner explained it this way:
+Todd explained it this way:

 Net revenue retention is the most important metric for any SaaS business, and we hope these eight techniques can put you on a path to boosting NRR for the long term.

 Want to introduce usage-based pricing?
 Talk to our team for a demo, answers to your questions, or to learn our best practices 1:1.

 In this article…